jamosaur/jamosaur.dev/content/about/_index.md

 #### My PT Hub
 July 2017 - Present | *Head Of Development*

-My role at My PT Hub means i am the "go-to" person for the rest of the team.
+My role at My PT Hub means I am the "go-to" person for the rest of the team.
 I work alongside the management team and help out a team of 6-8 developers to get things done.

 My main responsibilities are to make sure things keep working in the background, mentoring junior staff and developing new features.